Why Can’t I Tan? – Everything You Need To Know

 Spray Tans

-Spray tans are done by professionals and usually turn out perfectly even and patch-free.
-A spray tan technician will work with you to choose the best formula for your skin, and then work to apply the spray tan evenly from there.
+A spray tan technician will work with you to select the best formula for your skin and then apply the spray tan evenly.

-There are spray tan formulas that are free from bronzer, which might be better suited if you do not want the bronzed temporary glow.
+There are spray tan formulas that are free from bronzer, which might be better suited if you do not want a temporary bronzed glow.

 Spray tans will last for up to 2 weeks before fading.